-Day 4: Launceston – Bicheno
+Day 4: Launceston to Bicheno

 After an evening in Launceston, it’s time to press on again, first to Cataract Gorge and then along the coast.
-Cataract Gorge Reserve is actually found out in the suburbs of Launceston, but you wouldn’t know by looking at it.
-There you’ll see the gorge’s rocky cliffs bordering the South Esk River, creating scenery you wouldn’t expect so close to the city.
+Cataract Gorge Reserve is actually out in the suburbs of Launceston, but you wouldn’t know by looking at it.
+You’ll see the gorge’s rocky cliffs bordering the South Esk River, creating scenery you wouldn’t expect so close to the city.
 Take a walk across the suspension bridge to the gardens and lookouts, or go for a swim in the First Basin down below.

-It’s then time to venture onto Tasmania’s east coast and the incredible Bay of Fires.
-This conservation reserve is best known for the way bright orange lichen covers boulders along its coast, earning the bay its colorful name.
+It’s then time to venture onto Tasmania’s east coast and into the incredible Bay of Fires.
+This conservation reserve is best known for the bright orange lichen that covers boulders along its coast, earning the bay its colorful name.
 The conservation area stretches from Binalong Bay to Eddystone Point, with many places to stop along the way.